Atulkhiyani0909/MailPlanner/README.md

 Customizable Templates: Save time by creating reusable templates that can be used across campaigns.
 Bulk Sending Made Easy: No more sending individual emails—reach your audience quickly!
 AI-Powered Email Creation: Skip writer’s block!
-Let AI create perfectly crafted emails for any situation. ✍️🤖
+Let AI create perfectly crafted emails for any situation. ✍️🤖 🗣 Feedback 📣
+We’d love to hear your feedback!
+If you have any suggestions, questions, or issues, feel free to submit your feedback directly through the website.
+Just visit the Feedback section in the app, and we’ll be happy to hear from you! 💬

 Thank you for using the Email Scheduling and Tracking System! 🎉 If you have any feedback or run into issues, feel free to open an issue or contribute to the repo! 🚀

 Stay productive, stay organized, and happy emailing! 📧💥